FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 When the user wants to sign in, the seed is combined with the current time by the algorithm to generate a code.

-Both the the application and your server have all the information needed to generate the code.
+Both the application and your server have all the information needed to generate the code.
 Therefore, the server can compare the code it calculates with the code the user provides.
 If they match, the user has possession of the secret.

 To preserve the security of this system, as a developer, you need to keep the initial secret safe.
 The user must maintain control of the generator application.